CIS-5660-Fall-2024/hw00-intro-base/README.md

 - Change the scale to adjust the percentage of noise influence.
 - Change the speed to speed up or slow down the beating frequency.

+  * Fix the bugs on "build and deploy.yml"

 #### -------------------------------------------------------------------------------------------------------------------------------------
 # HW 0: Intro to Javascript and WebGL